viz-cx/docs.viz.cx/docs/bandwidth.md

 | Aold                 | byte              | The last moving average value for the block size        |
 | Q                    | byte              | New block size                                          |

-**Note: If the reservation ratio consistently falls below 100, then delegates should consider increasing the network bandwidth, for example, increasing the maximum block size.**
+**Note: If the reservation ratio consistently falls below 100, then witnesses should consider increasing the network bandwidth, for example, increasing the maximum block size.**